causeforce/OCI/README.md

 You may also contact the development team at CauseForce for further help.

-## Developed By:
-Moe Quraishi, Front-end / MEAN Stack Developer (mquraishi@causeforce.com)

 For more information about CauseForce visit http://www.causeforce.com/

 For more information on "The Ride to Conquer Cancer" visit http://www.conquercancer.ca

+## Developed with ❤️  By:
+Moe Quraishi, Front-end / MEAN Stack Developer (mquraishi@causeforce.com)